-Many mature woman and their partners are becoming interested in ANR and, as a result, the question of whether you can induce lactation after menopause comes up frequently.
+Many mature women and their partners are becoming interested in ANR and, as a result, the question of whether you can induce lactation after menopause comes up frequently.
 The short answer to the question is a definite YES!

 What You Need to Know